fernandolamas/rejuntebotarv2/README.md

 With this system, they wouldn't have to waste more time choosing players, maps, or server to be played.

-This bot makes a queue from people who !adds on the discord channel, and once it filled to the maximum number then it chooses random players on each team (Team red, and team blue)
+This bot makes a queue from people who !adds on the discord channel, and once it filled to the maximum number, it chooses random players on each team (Team red, and team blue)

-Then it allows the players to vote for a list of random maps (which weren't played before)
+It allows the players to vote for a list of random maps (which weren't played before)

 Once finished voting, it provides a link to the current server where they will be playing.
 </p>